5outh/chaosbox/README.md

 # chaosbox

-A minimal framework for generative art.
+A framework for generative art.

 `chaosbox` exposes: